p-mathis/suntimes/README.md

 - day
 - hour, minute and second of sunrise and sunset in utc, local computer time and specific timezone.
 If elswhere not specified, return utc, local computer time, local computer time again.
 - schedules in a verbose mode (i.e. 8 h 12 mn 7 s)
-### Create and register the file
+### Create and save the file
-The data is calculated and the file created and registered.
+The data is calculated and the file created and saved.
 ```python
 register_json(self, path=None, file_name=None, elswhere=None)
 register_csv(self, path=None, file_name=None, elswhere=None)
 ```
 The path must be indicated correctly, otherwise an error is raised : "/home/toto/Desktop/" or "C:\Mes Documents\Perso\Exercices\ for exemple.
 If file_name is not specified, it is generated automatically.
-For example : "2020_Notre-Dame_de_Paris_sun_timetable.json"
+For example : "2020_Notre-Dame_de_Paris_sun_timetable.csv"
 ```python
 file.register_json(path="/home/toto/Desktop/", file_name="2020.json")
 file.register_csv(path="/home/toto/Desktop/", elsewhere="America/Sao_Paulo")
 ```
+### Read the file as a workbook
+- CSV file is easy to open on a Excel xlsx or any other workbook.
+- JSON file can be converted to xlsx [here](https://codebeautify.org/json-to-excel-converter).